Visualize Aggregated Data

 Functions and Parameters

-Accomplish each data analysis operation by calling a function.
-This discussion applies to all analysis and visualization functions in all data analysis systems.
+Accomplish each data analysis procedure by calling a function.
+This discussion applies to all analysis and visualization functions in all data analysis systems, GUI or command-based.
 It is introduced here because bar charts and related visualizations are the first that we encounter.

-Procedure to accomplish a specific, repeatable task that provides the same output given the same input, here a specific statistical set of computations and instructions for plotting a visualization from the data.
+Procedure to accomplish a specific, repeatable task that provides the same output given the same input, here a specific statistical set of computations and instructions, such as for plotting a visualization from the data.

-Various conditions control the output of each analysis, text or visualization.
-For example, every data visualization system, such as Excel or R or Tableau, has at least one bar chart function.
-Access the bar chart function by, depending on the system, using written instructions or by clicking somewhere on the display.
+Various conditions control the output of each analysis, text, or visualization.
+For example, every data visualization system, such as Excel, R, or Tableau, has at least one bar chart function.
+Access the bar chart function, depending on the system, either by following written instructions or by clicking on a spot on the display.
 Further, characteristics such as the interior color of the bars or maximum line width can be customized.
 Customizing the visualization requires access to the function’s parameters.

 A user-controlled value of a function’s code, a placeholder, that specifies some characteristic of the way the data is processed or the output of the function is displayed.